wesgarland/telnet-console/README.md

-# Telnet Console for NodeJS
+# Telnet Console for Node.js

 A library for implementing runtime consoles in Node applications.
 This library allows you to trivially build a telnet daemon for your application that can buffer/intercept console log